jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

   - "BuckleScript"
 ---

-[BuckleScript](https://bucklescript.github.io/) is a very interesting project: it takes the compiler from one language, OCaml, and modifies it in a way  that it becomes more ergonomic for users of another language: JavaScript.
-Because of this special nature, it has been received with some skepticism [since the very beginning](https://github.com/ocsigen/js_of_ocaml/issues/338).
+[BuckleScript](https://bucklescript.github.io/) is a quite uncommon project: it takes the compiler from one language, OCaml, and modifies it in a way that it becomes more ergonomic for users of another language: JavaScript.

-One of the most relevant decisions —and probably one of the most controversial ones as well— was [to choose a "data-first" API for Belt](https://github.com/BuckleScript/bucklescript/issues/2463) (BuckleScript's standard library), as well as introducing a ["pipe first" operator](https://reasonml.github.io/docs/en/pipe-first) (`|.` in OCaml syntax, `->` in Reason syntax) to make it easier to work with Belt functions.
+One of the most relevant decisions —probably one of most controversial ones as well— was [to choose a data-first design for Belt API](https://github.com/BuckleScript/bucklescript/issues/2463) (BuckleScript's standard library), as well as introducing a ["pipe first" operator](https://reasonml.github.io/docs/en/pipe-first) (`|.` in OCaml syntax, `->` in Reason syntax) to make it easier to work with Belt functions.

-The context and constraints for this decision are quite nuanced, but most of the information has been spread in short comments in forums, pull requests, StackOverflow answers, etc., but I thought it would help to have a place that goes through the problem in detail, and backing the explanations with as many examples as possible.
+The context and constraints for this decision are quite nuanced and in some cases involve knowledge about concepts that are foreign for most of us, like how compiler inference works, or advanced composition techniques in functional programming.
+However, despite being a quite technical subject, most of the information has been spread in quite short comments in forum threads, pull requests, Discord conversations, etc.

-In this post, we will go through the reasons that led to this decision, see examples that illustrate the problem, and lastly evaluate the trade-offs of it.
+This post is an attempt to gather as much information as possible in one place, help me and hopefully others understand the alternatives in detail, and back the explanations with as many examples as possible.

+So, in the post, we will:

+1. Present what _data-last_ is, and why functional languages have been using it for many years.
+2. Understand _data-first_, evaluating the advantages and disadvantages against _data-last_.
+3. Evaluate the trade-offs of both alternatives.

 ## Data-last: a traditional convention in functional languages

-One of the common conventions in functional languages is to always pass the main parameter —the data that will be processed by the function— as the last parameter.
-This is known as "data-last", or in the OCaml ecosystem, because it's idiomatic to use `t` as the main type of a module, "t-last".
-In the rest of the post we will refer to these two approaches as **data-last** and **data-first**.
+There is a convention in functional languages that consists on passing the "data" or "object" that will be processed by the function as the last parameter to a function.
+This is commonly known as "data-last".[^tlast]

 If we are using the OCaml standard library for example, and we want to map over the values of a list, we will do something like this (in Reason syntax):